Employment Training Hub

 The Hub offers employment and training opportunities in a range of different activities in a real work environment:

 - food preparation and food safety hygiene in our kitchen prep room

 - employability preparation.

 You can be referred into the hub through our social work team, Community Learning Disability Team, i-work team, occupational therapist, GP or through your school / college.
 You can also refer yourself by phoning 01159 632 638 or emailing email@example.com.

 Although the training on offer is not vocational to all prospective trainees, many areas of the training programme will contain skills are transferable throughout the workplace and will give trainees a good understanding of a working environment.

-Once entered on the programme the trainee will work closely with an Employment Service worker and an Employment Inclusion Worker who will give support and guidance throughout the time spent here at the Employment Hub.
+Once entered on the programme the trainee will work closely with an Employment Development Worker and an Employment Inclusion Worker who will give support and guidance throughout the time spent here at the Employment Hub.

 Once enrolled on the programme, it is the responsibility of the trainee to attend on the agreed days and to travel to and from the Employment Hub by themselves.
 Trainees are responsible for their own travel expenses.

 It is the responsibility of the trainee to arrive on time wearing appropriate clothing provided and to work in a safe and sensible manner as would be expected in the workplace.

 On successful completion of the programme, or at the end of the agreed time limit, details of the trainee will be passed on to the i-work team who will support the individual in finding and securing employment.